tgeant/9GAG-Tag-Blocker/README.md

 - **Dynamic Filtering**: Uses MutationObserver to detect changes in the 9GAG DOM and filter articles accordingly.
 - **Manage Blocked Tags on 9GAG**: A section is provided that displays all blocked tags with an option to unblock them.

+## Installation and Activation

+1. **Download the Plugin from Firefox Add-ons**:
+   - Visit the [official plugin page](https://addons.mozilla.org/fr/firefox/addon/9gag-tag-blocker/) on Firefox Add-ons.
+   - Click on the "Add to Firefox" button to install the plugin.

+2. **Granting Permissions via Popup**:
+   - Once the plugin is installed, click on its icon in the browser's toolbar.
+   - A popup will appear, asking you to grant permissions for the plugin to modify 9GAG content.
+   - Click the "Grant" button within the popup to provide the necessary permissions.
+   - Once permissions are granted, the popup message will update to indicate that the permissions have already been granted.

 ## How to Use

 1. **Block a Tag on 9GAG**: